eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.table.multilevel.singletable.md

 kind: TUTORIAL
 number: 2.3.2.3
 ---
-# Hierarchy - Query based on all in one Table
+# Daanse Tutorial - Cube Hierarchy Query Table Multilevel Singletable

 In some cases, all data are stored in one table, the fact as well as multiple levels.
 This Tutorial shows how to handle this case.